SegiH/You2Me/README.md

 For audio, the supported formats are aac, flac, m4a, mp3 128k,mp3 192k,mp3 256k,mp3 320k,MP3 VBR, opus, vorbis and wav.
 For video, the supported formats are original (don't re-encode the video which is fastest),avi, flv, mkv, mp4, ogg and webm.

-This app was originally written to only work with YouTube links but now supports over 1000 sites.
-Because of technical reasons, it isn't possible to list all of the sites that work with youtube-dl.
-If you want to easily know if a site is supported, try it out with a short video/song and see if it works.
+This web app supports over 1000 sites.

 You can supply default values for all of the fields by providing URL parameters.